Flux159/cassie-odm/README.md

 Cassie Side:
 * Hinting - node-cassandra-cql supports hinting (if you need to use it, use the node-cassandra-cql connection to make your query)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
-* Additional Lightweight Transactions - specifically IF field = value (currently only supports IF NOT EXISTS clause)
 * Collections - collection modifications - (UPDATE/REMOVE in single query with IN clause is supported, but Cassie doesn't do collection manipulation yet)
 * Queries loaded from external CQL files - [node-priam](https://github.com/godaddy/node-priam) supports this currently, it also supports Fluent syntax for manual cql creation, and some other options for retry handling.
 * Counters are not supported by Cassie (alternative is to use Integers)